liamseymour/memorize/README.md

 # memorize
 usage: `memorize.py input.txt`

-A tool for memorizing the contents of a file.
+Samll script for memorizing the contents of a file.

 `q` Quit the program.
 `w` Progress one word.